WHAT TO EXPECT

 HOW LONG DOES IT TAKE?

-A typical inspection will take from 2 to 3 hours depending upon the condition, the age and the size.
+A typical inspection will take from 2 to 3 hours for our 2-man team, depending upon the condition, the age and the size.
 Come prepared with any questions you may want to discuss and you may want to bring along pen and paper.

 We appreciate that it is not unusual in the home buying arena that plans change and that cancellation will be necessary at times.
 With this in mind, there will be no charge when the cancellation is made 24 hours before the inspection is scheduled to begin.
 Within the 24 hour time frame, however, because it is likely that other clients have been turned away by this time, All-Tech reserves the right to charge up to 50% of the cost of the inspection.